foundry-rs/book/src/tutorials/foundry-docker.md

 Transaction hash: 0xf88c68c4a03a86b0e7ecb05cae8dea36f2896cd342a6af978cab11101c6224a9
 ```

 We've just built, tested, and deployed our contract entirely within a docker container!
-This tutorial was intended to for testnet, but you can run the exact same Docker image targeting mainnet and be confident that the same code is being deployed by the same tooling.
+This tutorial was intended for testnet, but you can run the exact same Docker image targeting mainnet and be confident that the same code is being deployed by the same tooling.

 ### Why is this useful?